-In the United States, the first smog is usually noticed in the summer.
-In London, England, smog is often more noticeable in the winter months.
+In the United States, the first smog usually occurs in the summer.
+In London, England, smog is more noticeable in the winter.

 The AQI ranks air quality from zero to 300.
 Levels above 150 are considered unhealthy for anyone, and levels above 200 are considered very unhealthy.
 These exposure levels correspond to red and purple colors on the index, respectively.

-Two simple precautions can help protect you when ozone levels are high:
+These precautions can help protect you when ozone levels are high: